 Does Hawaiian Airlines weigh your carry-on?

-The airline allows passengers to bring one carry-on bag and one personal item on board.
+Yes, Hawaiian Airlines weighs your carry-on and the airline allows passengers to bring one carry-on bag and one personal item on board.

 How to get free bags on Hawaiian Airlines?